The video games market is vast and fast growing with ever-increasing demand for new content.

 Our competitive advantage lies in our people, technology, management systems, and scale.
 This gives us the ability to attract the best creative talent, which enable us to offer creative, flexible co-development and full end-to-end solutions to publishers and other content developers.

-We benefit creatively, commercially and financially from our proprietary technologies, which we have developed over many years, and our global talent base of almost 1000 people in four countries.
+We benefit creatively, commercially and financially from our proprietary technologies, which we have developed over many years, and our global talent base of over 1000 people in five countries.

 Whilst the Group’s business model is evolving, it continues be relatively low risk with high visibility , generating both cash and sustainable profit margins through long-term contracting, typically with milestone payments, which provides the opportunity for investors to gain lower risk exposure to the attractive video games sector.